-Sara Hart Weir’s life has been about service to her community and to those whose lives are often forgotten by the powerful or well-connected.
-She has dedicated her life to helping others and changing the system which so often has failed those in need of the most help.
+Growing up in Kansas, the Ewing Kauffman “entrepreneurial spirit” was around the Weir kitchen table.
+Sara’s dad, a scientist, who at the time worked at Marion Labs, inspired their family each day to have your life’s passion and career to come together.
 Sara’s passion of fighting for the human rights of all people with Down syndrome stems from her experience as a peer-mentor and friend to Kasey, from Lenexa.
 The two met almost two decades ago while Kasey was a student at Shawnee Mission West High School.

 Sara quickly realized that the disability community did not have high-powered lobbyists, wealthy corporations or influential political action committees working for them - they relied on the strength of passionate voices outside the political spectrum who were willing to speak up for them.

-Sara went on to change that, and dedicated her career and service to allow everyone to have a fair shot at the “American Dream” by promoting conservative solutions that give individuals with Down syndrome and all Americans with disabilities access to a better life.
+Weir went on to change that, and dedicated her career and service to allow everyone to have a fair shot at the “American Dream” by promoting conservative solutions that give individuals with Down syndrome and all Americans with disabilities access to a better life.

 Sara’s life work was fashioned from her family and their deep commitment to community, hard work and a passion for improving Kansas.
-Her father, Scott, serves as the Director for the Institute for Advancing Medical Innovation at the University of Kansas Cancer Center and her mom, Lucy, is a successful realtor in the Kansas City metro.
-Sara is an Olathe, KS native, a proud graduate of Olathe South High School and Leadership Olathe.
-She was awarded the 2000 Olathe South High School Principal’s Senior Leadership of the Year Award.
+Her father, Dr. Scott Weir, serves as the Director for the Institute for Advancing Medical Innovation at the University of Kansas Cancer Center, her mom, Lucy, is a successful realtor at Better Homes & Gardens in the Kansas City metro, her brother, Nate, is an athletic trainer for the Green Bay Packers and her youngest brother, Dr. Josh Weir, is a Radiation Oncologist at the University of West Virginia.